tibs/what/readme.rst

     :Mon before 2013 dec 25
     :weekend after 2013 dec 25 wed
+    :Sat after :first Tue

+(although the utility of using <colon-dates> in this context may be debatable).

 Note that "nearest" doesn't include the day itself, so::